utopia-rise/godot-2.5D-isometric-map-editor/.README/INSTALL.md

 After installing the addon using the steps above, find the `res://addons/IsometricMap/GdnsScripts/` directory and open each `.gdns` file located within.
 This should bring up the file properties in the inspector.
-For each file, proceed to check, and then uncheck, the `Singleton` property.
+For each file, proceed to check, and then uncheck, the `Singleton` property:
 ![gdns workaround]

 The end result will look the same as when you started - an unchecked box.
 However this will correctly populate and, more